monkey-music-challenge/javascript-starter-kit/README.md

 In `index.js`, we've put all the boilerplate code needed to communicate with the server.

-You should not need to change anything in here.

-Instead, go to `ai.js` and start playing around with the code.
+We suggest you go straight to `ai.js` and start playing around with the code.

-Remember, your mission is to guide your monkey through the warmup level, pick up all the music items and get them to the eagerly awaiting Spotify user.
+Remember, your mission is to:

+* guide your monkey through the warmup level
+* pick up all the music items
+* get them to the eagerly awaiting Spotify user

 Have fun!